 With Shvaart settled in next to her, Tepunia closed her eyes halfway and sent him another thought: “Thank you, Shvaart.
 You’ve been like my brother, the one Grimalk I miss deeply.
 Who knows where his ship has gone?
 What if the comet tossed it to a far different corner of the cosmos?”

 “Yes, Captain, so much loss.
 I miss my family, too.
 Prrrup told me their ship went silent not long after we left our star system.
 But I am glad you are happy with me.
 I am here to serve.”

-Planet Earth was turning away from its star now and a soft dim light moved across the land.
+Planet Earth was turning away from its star now and a soft dim light bathed the land.
 The barn sat in shadow except for one light hanging over its ground level floor.
 Tepunia watched the woman walk back and forth across the wide-open barn door; she was carrying pails, then sweeping the floor.
 Cats circled her, then wove in and out of her legs as she refilled the kibble bowls and added water to the tub.
 That done, the woman put out the light, closed the barn door, and walked across the yard toward another structure on the opposite side.
 Most of the cats followed her, then disappeared behind the structure into an area filled with arbs.

 Tepunia’s head drooped and she curled on her side like the bright, curved satellite overhead, very much like one of the moons orbiting ZooCatron.
 Her eyes were heavy and itched.
 Soothing them with her damp paw, she closed her eyes and drifted into sleep.

 What was that?
 She lifted her head.
 Something was walking through the dried-up, splintery field.
 Her belly ached with the need to drop waste, but the strange sound kept her huddled against the branch.
 What was out there?
 Not the woman; surely that was her home she’d entered to rest until the world turned toward its star again.
 But cats—now, that was different.
 Cats liked night, a good time to catch kahks—mice.